 What is open burning?

-Open burning is the burning of any material where smoke and other emissions are released directly into the air.
+Open burning is the burning of any material that releases smoke and other emissions directly into the air.
 A more technical definition can be found in the Kansas Air Quality Regulations (28-19-200), which states that an "open burning operation means the burning of any materials in which contaminants resulting from combustion are emitted directly into the ambient air without passing through a stack or chimney from an enclosed chamber.
 A chamber shall be considered enclosed when only those apertures, ducts, stacks, flues or chimneys that are required to supply combustion air and to permit the escape of exhaust gases are open during the combustion process."